Chapter 3: Basic Architecture¶

 This perspective highlights two important aspects of the system.
 The first re-enforces the point we’ve been making: that the Network OS (e.g., ONOS) is network-wide, while the Switch OS (e.g., Stratum) is per-switch.

 The second is that part of the SDN software stack runs on the end hosts.
-In particular, there is a Virtual Switch (vSwitch)—typically implemented in software as part of the Virtual Machine Hypervisor running on the server—that is responsible for forwarding packets to and from the VMs running on that server.
-Just like a physical switch, the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs rather than physical ports connected to physical machines.
+In particular, there is a Virtual Switch (vSwitch)—typically implemented in software as part of the hypervisor running on the server—that is responsible for forwarding packets to and from the VMs.
+(Of course, not every end-host runs VMs, but a similar architecture applies to containers hosts or bare-metal servers).
+Just like a physical switch, the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs (or containers) rather than physical ports connected to physical machines.

-Starting at the bottom and working our way up the stack shown in Figures 12 and 13, the network data plane is implemented by an interconnected set of white-box switches.
+Starting at the bottom and working our way up the stack shown in Figures 13 and 14, the network data plane is implemented by an interconnected set of bare-metal switches.
 Our focus for now is on a single switch, where the overall network topology is dictated by the Control Applications running at the top of the software stack.
 For example, we describe a Control Application that manages a leaf-spine topology in a later section.

 The architecture is agnostic as to the switch vendor, but the full software stack outlined in this chapter runs on switches built using Tofino and Tomahawk switching chips manufactured by Barefoot Networks (now an Intel company) and Broadcom, respectively.
 The Tofino chip implements a programmable forwarding pipeline based on PISA, while the Tomahawk chip implements a fixed-function pipeline.